West Chester Truck Accident Attorney

 Additional types of damages may be available to truck accident victims.
 To receive damages for a truck accident in Pennsylvania, the victim must file their claim within two years of the accident.

-Time Limit to File a West Chester Truck Accident Claim
+Is There a Time Limit to File a Truck Accident Claim?

 The vast majority of commercial truck accidents in West Chester will be resolved through settlements with insurance carriers.
 However, it is important to understand that insurance carriers have a very strict reporting deadline for these claims.
 Failing to report a truck accident within a day or two after the incident occurs could result in the insurance carrier delaying or denying the claim altogether.